d3vdr3y/gitops-homelab/README.md

 # gitops-homelab
-A repository for dev/testing kubernetes deployments with GitOps
+A repository for dev/testing Kubernetes deployments with GitOps